Variant type

 To prevent such problems, you must embed a number inside a JSON string.
 To do this in a Variant Object, set the "type" property to "number", omit the "valueEncoding" property, and set the "value" property to a string containing a number.

-Example of a numeric Variant object using a JSON string to represent a number
+Example of a numeric Variant object in a string

 {